romiojoseph/open-source/chess/unified-chess-stats-tracker/README.md

 *Script and chrome extension created using Perplexity and Mistral AI.*

+> Feel free to check out the code for this Chrome extension in the repository.
+The code is open, so you can review it and use it as you like.
+If you notice anything or have suggestions, let me know!

 # Unified chess stats tracker
 This project consists of a Python script and a Chrome extension that fetch and display chess statistics from both Chess.com and Lichess.org.
 The Python script fetches and displays statistics in the terminal, while the Chrome extension provides a user-friendly interface to view the same statistics.